eric-k-chu/auction-site/README.md

 ### 1. GET and POST auction data using Github API

+The both the auction data and the admin data will be present in this repository.

+For the end-user, the auction data will be read from this repository.

-The auction data from a privatte repository will be fetched using [Github's REST API for repository contents](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#get-repository-content).
+For Randy or anyone who needs to update the data, the auction data will be fetched using [Github's REST API for repository contents](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#get-repository-content) since we need the SHA of the auction file.

-The reason for this method is because of **cost**.
+The reason for using Github as our "database" is because of **cost**.
 Because the complexity of this website is very simple and the auction data is very small, we can use Github as a CMS (content management system) and avoid complications and expenses from using AWS (Amazon Web Services) or Google Cloud.
+For the most part, when a regular user looks at the website, the auction data is read from a json file.
+When an admin wants to update the auction data, we need to use Github's API to retrieve the hash (SHA) of the file so we can update it.

 Currently, Randy is not interested in scalability.
 The Marshal's office allows him to handle only a few auctions at a time (Only auctions that will occur in the current month will be assigned to him).
 The Github repository is more than capable of storing that data.